 - You purchased a ULIP in 2017 and are paying Rs 5 lakh towards the annual ULIP premium.
 You again purchased a new ULIP in August 2021, with a premium of Rs 6 lakh – Any payout from the old ULIP will continue to be exempted from tax.
 But the payout from the new ULIP will be taxable as it’s more than Rs 2.5 lakh.

-Note: Irrespective of when the ULIP is purchased or what is its premium, .e. for both old ULIPs and new ULIPs, the death benefit will be exempt from taxes.
+Note: Irrespective of when the ULIP is purchased or what is its premium, i.e. for both old ULIPs and new ULIPs, the death benefit will be exempt from taxes.

-Though I am not in favor of mixing insurance and investments, ULIPs are still better than traditional endowment or moneyback plans from insurance companies.
+Though I am not in favor and I tell everyone to do not mix insurance and investments, ULIPs are still better than traditional endowment or moneyback plans from insurance companies.
 And I am sure that you know why.
 I have written about it several times and hence, don’t think it requires repetition.

 If you are considering ULIPs for life insurance*, it’s better to do it via plain and simple term plans.
 You can get a Rs 1 crore term plan for just a few thousand rupees if you aren’t very old.

 * Read more about how different life insurance options are taxed in India.

 If you are considering ULIPs as investments, then there are mutual funds that do not have high expenses that are part of ULIPs due to their various charges.
 If you have some very unique need that requires a combination of the two, and you know how ULIPs are structured and how they charge their investors, only then get into it.
 And if you do so, then keep these things in mind when purchasing a ULIP package online: